zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-311_840.md

         - [D](https://drive.google.com/drive/folders/11v7d2kgPSnc9K9JxJ2MSnGf7dX0yd5EX)
   - TOPIC Project, Product, Service
     - PMP Certification Exam Prep Course 35 PDU Contact Hours/PDU
+  - **CORE** TOPIC Proficiency in real-time collaboration rigor in ever-challenging environment
+    - `ROOT.CentralExecutiveFunction.output`
+      - *The most important root-level capability so far, shall be managed by Spanish sector*
+      - `perceived_net_loss` overpowered by *Learning Spanish while accidentally becoming teamplayer proficient and being more knowledgable on different mankind sport activities*
+    - *Underlying principle of Low/Meso-level Real-time Teamplay: What those \"10 ways to be a teamplayer\"\'s failed to tell you*
+      - CRITICAL_QUESTION *Suppose your team scored one for milestone so far, how to re-evaluate and conduct well put-together planning afterwards?*
+      - CRITICAL_QUSTION *How to identify structure opportunity to your short-term memory for better micro-performance in real-time collaboration?*
+        - CRITICAL_QUSTION *How to design an optimal structure for short/meso-term memory usage for a particular real-time collaboration rigor which you think is better-off structured?*
+      - CRITICAL_QUSTION *How to balance between Time-sensitive Activities and Brain Singularity?*
+      - VERY_SLOW_POINTER REQUIREMENT_EXTREME_LOW_LEVEL *Pre-trained go-to-market mental facility/Low-level neural capability upgrade cluster will be useful in such scenario*
+        - SOURCE **MOBA** *Lazy MOBA simulation will be optimal for such cases*
+          - _motivation
+            - *Learning Spanish while accidentally obsorbing the uptake and target resonance for different MOBA instances*
+          - Instance
+            - Basketball
+      - OVERCLOCK_POINTER REQUIREMENT_MESO_LEVEL *Comprehensive resonance proficiency of different business function and different roles*
+      - OVERCLOCK_POINTER ?
+        - THROTTLE INFREQUENT In-person Collaboration Rigor
+        - Hybrid Collaboration Rigor
+        - DAO/Virtual Collaboration Rigor
   - TOPIC System Design
     - Software system design
       - [Designing Data-Intentive Applications](https://drive.google.com/file/d/1wko6_I5P8tTOLo-yujj9wdeA3UjlooKQ/view?usp=sharing)